srinivas1982/Python_Nov19_Batch/BigMart_Example/Readme.txt

 Bigmart sales

-Try with liner regrssion and DT  ,Compare the result nd accuracy
+Try with liner regrssion and DT  ,Compare the result and accuracy